Conversational user experience

-The CUX guide contains guidance on designing a bot.
+The CUX guide, contains guidance on designing a bot.
 This guidance aligns with best practices and capitalizes on lessons learned.
-The authors and designers of this guidance are drawing from combined decades of experience building and deploying conversational UX for a variety of bots, virtual agents, and other conversational experience projects including Cortana, Bot Framework Templates, Microsoft Virtual Assistant, Personality Chat, and others.
+The authors and designers of this guidance are drawing from combined decades of experience building and deploying conversational UX for a variety of bots, virtual agents, and other conversational experience projects, including Bot Framework Templates, Microsoft Virtual Assistant, Personality Chat, and others.

 Download the CUX Guide Microsoft.pdf

-This CUX guide is divided loosely into a few different sections:
+This CUX guide is divided loosely into a few different sections.
+The CUX guide includes: